trevoradriaanse/twitter_bot_nlp_2019/README.md

 ## Building Model from Pre-Cached Weights
-Run the following command: `models.py --type load  -tf PARSED_TWEETS_FILE_PATH -wf WEIGHTS_FILE_PATH`
+Run the following command: `models.py --type load  -tf PARSED_TWEETS_FILE_PATH -wf WEIGHTS_FILE_PATH` Examples of running commands can be found in generate_text_script.sh which is the script file we used for loading pre-trained models.
+In this case, since we only uploaded lstm models to github due to the file size restriction, please run generate_text_script_small.sh.
+By running this script, the models.py file will load the models and generate 100 tweets for each of the model.
+The csv file containing these tweets will be in generated_text folder.

 ## Scraping from Twitter + Using our Parser
 There are two steps you'll have to do to get tweets into a suitable format for our model.